polyphony-chat/docs/SPECIFICATION.md

 ### 7.1 Home server signed certificates for public client identity keys (ID-Cert)

-The ID-Cert, a public key certificate, validates a public user identity key.
-It is a user-generated CSR ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)), signed by a home server, encompassing user identity information and the client's public identity key.
+The ID-Cert, a public key certificate, validates a public actor identity key.
+It is an actor-generated CSR ([Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)), signed by a home server, encompassing actor identity information and the client's public identity key.
 Clients can get an ID-Cert in return for a valid and well-formed CSR.

 ID-Certs form the basis of message signing, verification and encryption in polyproto.
 They are used to verify the identity of a client, and to verify the integrity of messages sent by a client.

 A CSR includes the following information:

 - The public identity key of the client.
-- The federation ID of the user associated with the client.
+- The federation ID of the actor associated with the client.
 - The session ID of the client.
 The session ID is a unique identifier for a session, which does not change when a client rotates their identity keys.
 - Optionally, an expiry date for the certificate.
 This expiry date must be less than or equal to the expiry date of the home servers' public identity key certificate.